YottaDB/YDBDoc/ProgGuide/internatn.rst

 where tablename is the name of the patcode table within the file pointed to by gtm_pattern_file.

 .. note::
-   YottaDB/GT.M performs operations on literals at compile time and the pattern codes settings may have an impact on such operations.
+   YottaDB performs operations on literals at compile time and the pattern codes settings may have an impact on such operations.
 Therefore, it is safest to either always compile with the same pattern code settings as those used at runtime.
 If changes to pattern codes are required at run time, "hide" any patterns used on literal expressions from the compiler (which are uncommon) using XECUTE commands or indirection.

 Within an active process, the patcode table is established using the M VIEW command and the %PATCODE utility.
-Before invoking the %PATCODE utility, you may use VIEW to load pattern definition files for YottaDB/GT.M.
+Before invoking the %PATCODE utility, you may use VIEW to load pattern definition files for YottaDB.
 The required keyword and value are:

 .. parsed-literal::
    VIEW "PATLOAD":"pathname"